lucian-dev/vibe-tabs/README.md

 # VibeTabs

-**VibeTabs** optimizes your browsing experience with task-based setups, allowing you to set specific tabs and background music to match your current activity.
+**VibeTabs** Organize your browsing with mood-based setups, including custom tab groups and background music for enhanced productivity.

 ## Features